I want to insure a flat that I am the landlord ofGet Quotes

 Loss of rent / alternative accommodation costs:

-Depending on the type of policy, i.e. home, landlords, commercial insurance, a section of the buildings policy will detail cover for loss of rent and / or alternative accommodation costs.
-Basically, if the property to be insured is damaged to a state where the property is no longer habitable, most buildings insurance policies will cover either:
+Depending on the type of policy a section of the buildings policy will detail cover for loss of rent and/or alternative accommodation costs.
+Basically, if the property to be insured is damaged due to an insured event and the property is no longer habitable, most buildings insurance policies will cover either:

 - loss of rent whilst uninhabitable if the property has been rented to tenants